-Homemade blackberry ripple swirls mixed through creamy no-churn ice cream.
+Homemade blackberry ripple ice cream has swirls of berry mixed through creamy no-churn ice cream.
 Perfect for summer.

 In this day and age when minimalism and de-cluttering is in, a recipe that doesn’t call for a chunky appliance like an ice cream maker is always a winner.